Mrpatekful/supervised-translation/README.md

 # Neural machine translation

 Minimalist implementation of supervised neural machine translation on Multi30K dataset with seq2seq architecture, attention meachanism and beam search in PyTorch.
-For data loading I utilise the [TorchText](https://github.com/pytorch/text) library.
+Torchtext library is used as data loader, however I rely on tweaks, which are only implemented in my forked [version](https://github.com/Mrpatekful/text).

 ## References